NuevoFoundation/workshops/content/english/python-earsketch/7-activity-3-organize-songs-using-functions/_index.md

 title: "Activity 3 - Organize your song using functions"
 description: "Setting up headphones"
 prereq: "Python Basics: Functions"
-difficulty: "Beginner"
+difficulty: "Intermediate"
 weight: 8
 draft: false
 ---
-<iframe width="100%" height="500px" src="https://www.youtube.com/embed/ENPl4QnJg1I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="600px" src="https://www.youtube.com/embed/ENPl4QnJg1I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In Earsketch, functions are mostly used to organize different sections of a song.
 The most common musical form is A-B-A where each section is four measures in length, and the A sections sound different from the B section.